 Federal Work-Study is a need-based federally subsidized program that provides part-time employment to undergraduate, graduate, and law school students on or near campus.
 Due to limited funding, students must submit their financial aid application materials by the priority filing deadline to be considered for a work-study award.
 Students who are awarded Federal Work-Study will be notified in their financial aid award letter.
 The amount indicated on the award letter reflects the maximum the student may earn for that particular semester.
 Once a student has earned their allotted award, they must stop working immediately.

-If your student has been awarded Federal Work-Study, they are not required to work.
+If your student has been awarded Federal Work-Study, they are not required to work, but they will not earn their award if they do not work.
 If your student is interested in pursuing employment opportunities, they are responsible for conducting the job search.
 As available positions are limited, we cannot guarantee that each student will secure a position.